 Many Ridgeline drivers reported having brake problems due to malfunctioning anti-lock brake (ABS) systems.
 The sensors that monitor the speed of the wheels and remit relevant information to the ABS on how much brake to apply often get flawed or broken, causing the ABS to work erratically.

 Broken torque converter

 The function of the torque converter in the transmission is to convert the engine’s power into torque.
-If it gets damaged or broken, you will experience a lot of vibrations, shuddering, and slipping, even when in overdrive.
+If it gets damaged or broken, you will experience bad torque converter symptoms like vibrations, shuddering, and slipping, even when in overdrive.
 The vehicle will lag, and its drivability will be significantly reduced.